JoaoLucasMBC/stroke-classifier/README.md

 * João Lucas de Moraes Barros Cadorniga [JoaoLucasMBC](https://github.com/JoaoLucasMBC)
 * Eduardo Mendes Vaz [EduardoMVaz](https://github.com/EduardoMVAz)

 This repository is an implementation of a Classifier which analyzes a data of patients and utilizes linear algebra principles such as linear regressions to try to predict the if the patients will have a stroke based on the information presented.
-It is an attempt of developing a Stroke Classifier, capable of receiving patient profiles and predicting if they will have a stroke.
+It is an attempt of developing a Stroke Classifier, capable of receiving patient profiles and predicting if they had a stroke.

 ---
 <br/>

-## Como Instalar
+## Como Instalar & Utilizar

 Para utilizar o projeto <em>"Stroke Classifier"</em>, você deve ter o Python instalado em seu computador e seguir os passos: